talk-to-someone-with-dementia

 2. Listen: Be sensitive about listening to people with cognitive impairment.
 They still have valuable insights.

-3. Inclusion: Continue to invite the person with dementia places.
+3. Include: Continue to invite the person with dementia places.
 Friends and social engagement are stimulating and have been shown to possibly even delay the progression of the disease.

-4. Ask if they need help: If you encounter someone with dementia and they seem confused, simply ask if you can help them.
+4. Offer help: If you encounter someone with dementia and they seem confused, simply ask if you can help them.

 5. Be patient: They might not do things the way they once did, or with the same swiftness, but they can still accomplish tasks.

-6. Ask: Don’t be afraid to ask questions.
+6. Gently inquire: Don’t be afraid to ask questions.
 Taking the time to understand dementia shows that you are an ally.

 7. Caregiver support: Caregivers often go without help or support, but the dementia of their loved one can turn their life upside down.

-“Understand I’m still the person I always was, but now I have memory and cognitive problems,” said Shelagh Robinson, 77.
+“Understand I’m still the person I always was, but now I have memory and cognitive problems,” Shelagh Robinson, 77, told the Alzheimer’s Society in an interview.
 My diagnosis of dementia doesn’t and shouldn’t define me.
 Nor should I be ashamed of what is beyond my control.
 I am still me.
 Realize I have value, skills, knowledge and experience.”

 If you find our articles and interviews helpful, please consider becoming a supporting member of our community.
 Frustrated by the lack of an editorially independent source of information on brain health and Alzheimer’s disease, we decided to create Being Patient.
 We are a team of dedicated journalists covering the latest research on Alzheimer’s, bringing you access to the experts and elevating the patient perspective on what it’s like to live with dementia.